 So how do we go about preparing young people for an uncertain future?
 We need to ensure we concentrate on the things we know they will need in order to navigate it.
 For young people to be successful in a rapidly changing, uncertain and unpredictable landscape, they need to be creative-thinking, risk-taking problem-solvers who are resilient and adaptable, and able to take opportunities when they present themselves.

-At Queen’s College we are rolling out an innovative programme to develop pupils’ thinking skills across the entire curriculum.
-This has involved taking the ideas developed by Adey and Shayer in Maths, English and Science and using the underlying principles to apply to a whole range of different subjects.
+At Queen’s College we are rolling out an innovative programme of developing thinking skills across the entire curriculum.
+This has involved taking the ideas developed by Adey and Shayer in maths, English and science and using the underlying principles to apply to a whole range of different subjects.
 New materials are being developed which introduce cognitive conflict, group discussion and reflection in order to get pupils to think in all areas.
 The application of this strategy is just as important on the sports field where young people need to be able to make quick decisions for themselves and so the programme is being applied to all areas of the co-curriculum as well as the curriculum.

 To implement the cognitive acceleration programme, we are working with the Let’s Think Forum – a charity which aims to sustain and develop cognitive acceleration as an approach to developing children’s reasoning.
 Four Let’s Think Forum tutors have been working across the school to help teachers adopt the Let’s Think approach in specific lessons and to modify aspects of teaching to promote effective thinking.
 Lessons help to promote intellectual resilience and risk-taking, as it is less about getting the right answer and more about asking the right questions.